andybalholm/redwood/README.md

     <grease gun> 25 # 25 points for each occurrence of "grease gun" in the content
     <oil filter> 25 100 # 25 points for each occurrence, but no more than 100 total

+    %909841dcf4d4c000ff7f00fe30820000 100 # A hash of an image from napaonline.com

-There are three kinds of filter rules:
+There are four kinds of filter rules:

 - URL matching